 - Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). - After using the restroom students must wash hands with soap and water for 20 seconds.
 Soap must be made available to students and staff.
 For learning outside if portable bathrooms are used, set up portable hand washing stations and create a regular cleaning schedule. - Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Designate playground and shared equipment solely for the use of one cohort at a time.
 Outdoor playground structures require normal routine cleaning and do not require disinfection.
-Shared equipment (balls, jump ropes, etc.) should be cleaned and disinfected at least daily in accordance with CDC guidance. - Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). - Design recess activities that allow for physical distancing and maintenance of stable cohorts. - Clean all outdoor equipment at least daily or between use as much as possible in accordance with CDC guidance. - ☑ Limit the number of employees gathering in shared spaces.
+Shared equipment (balls, jump ropes, etc.) should be cleaned and disinfected at least daily in accordance with CDC guidance. - Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). - Design recess activities that allow for physical distancing and maintenance of stable cohorts. - Clean all outdoor equipment at least daily or between use as much as possible in accordance with CDC guidance. - Limit the number of employees gathering in shared spaces.

 Restrict use of shared spaces such as conference rooms, break rooms, and elevators by limiting occupancy or staggering use, maintaining six feet of distance between adults.
 Establish a minimum of 35 square feet per person when determining room capacity.
 Calculate only with usable space, understanding that tables and room set-up will require use of all space in the calculation.
 Note: The largest area of risk is adults eating together in break rooms without face coverings.

 - Playground(s) will remain closed for public use.
 Schools will post adequate signs sharing this information with the public.
-At that point, classes may use the playground for recess on a staggered schedule throughout the school day. - All playground structures will be disinfected daily and in between each cohort group. - All playground structures will be disinfected daily as per ODA guidance. - Playground supplies: Each cohort group will use their own playground supplies (e.g., balls, jump ropes, etc.). - After using the restroom, students will wash hands with soap and water for 20 seconds.
-Soap is available to students and staff - Before and after using playground equipment, students will wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Cleaning requirements will be maintained; - Recess activities will be planned to support physical distancing and maintain stable cohorts.
-This can include limiting the number of students on one piece of equipment, at one game, etc. - Given the lessened capacity for equipment use due to cohorting and physical distancing requirements, staff will set expectations for shared use of equipment by students and may need to support students with schedules for when specific equipment can be used. - Staff will design activities to maintain physical distancing and maintenance of cohorts. - Staff rooms, common staff lunch areas, and workspaces will be limited to single person usage at a time, maintaining six feet of distance between adults.
+At that point, classes may use the playground for recess on a staggered schedule throughout the school day. - Playground supplies: Each cohort group will use their own playground supplies (e.g., balls, jump ropes, etc.) and cleaned daily. - After using the restroom, students will wash hands with soap and water for 20 seconds.
+Soap is available to students and staff. - Before and after using playground equipment, students will wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Cleaning requirements will be maintained. - Recess activities will be planned to support physical distancing and maintain stable cohorts.
+This can include limiting the number of students on one piece of equipment, at one game, etc. - Given the lessened capacity for equipment use due to cohorting and physical distancing requirements, staff will set expectations for shared use of equipment by students and may need to support students with schedules for when specific equipment can be used.
+Each cohort will have their own equipment bag and equipment will be sanitized daily. - Staff rooms, common staff lunch areas, and workspaces will be limited to 35 sq ft per person, maintaining six feet of distance between adults.